arogachev/yii2-excel/docs/import-advanced.md

 | **2** | *Name*   | *Type* | *Description*                 | *Category*  |          |
 | **3** | PHP test | Closed | How good are your PHP skills? | Programming | PHP test |

-The cell must be located right after the last filled attribute column and have **blue filling** (you can override that).
+The saved model link (cell `E3`) must be located right after the last filled attribute column and have **blue filling** (you can override that).
 You need to specify label of saved link, in this case it matches the `name` attribute of the model.
 The label can have any name that your want and only used in Excel file for linking purpose.

 Later you can retrieve that link and use it like that: